List of Events

-Location: Group Room 1113 Red in the Main Library Learning Commons
+Location: Group Room 1113 Red, Main Library Learning Commons

 Individual and group training about how the Learning Commons can be used to support your classroom initiatives is available for faculty and staff.
 Please contact the Learning Commons Coordinator for more information at email@example.com.

-- learn how faculty and campus partners have used the Learning Commons
+- Learn how faculty and campus partners have promoted student work in public using the Learning Commons.

-- have time to rework a current or previous assignment into something that can be displayed or performed in the Learning Commons.
+- Revamp a current or previous assignment into something that can be displayed or performed in public.

-Guest instructors will share their insights and experiences in using the Learning Commons to promote their student’s work.
-Participants will leave with a variety of project ideas for classroom use and will be well on their way towards reimagining a current or old assignment to be hosted in the Learning Commons.
+Experienced guest instructors will share their insights and experiences in using the Learning Commons to promote their students’ work and will demonstrate future opportunities on campus to showcase student work publicly.
+Participants will leave with a variety of project ideas for classroom use and will have the opportunity to return for an optional, drop in working session the following week.
+Colleagues from the University Libraries, Learning Commons, and Office of Teaching, Learning, and Technology will be available for one-on-one consultation.
 The institute is open to all faculty and instructors.
 There is no cost to attend, although pre-registration to the institute is required.
 Please register here.